Tier 1 Exceptional Talent Visa UK Guidance

-Apparently, the Tier 1 Exceptional Talent route is for highly skilled migrants in the fields of humanities, science, engineering, the arts and digital technology, who have the potential to enrich the UK’s knowledge economy and cultural life.
-Keeping in view the skill level and qualifications of such exceptional migrants there are very few restrictions on their economic activity in the UK.
-Accordingly, if one qualifies under the Tier 1 exceptional talent route then he/she can work and change employers and also do work as self-employed.
+The Tier 1 Exceptional Talent route is for highly skilled migrants in the fields of humanities, science, engineering, the arts, and digital technology, who have the potential to enrich the UK’s knowledge economy and cultural life.
+Perhaps, keeping in view the skill level and qualifications of such exceptional migrants there are very few restrictions on their economic activity in the UK.
+If one qualifies under the Tier 1 exceptional talent route, then they can work and change employers and do work as self-employed.
 Moreover, there is no need for further authorisation or sponsor for employment in a particular post.

-An applicant may qualify under Tier 1 exceptional talent route if the applicant is already internationally recognised as having made significant contributions as a leader in his/her field.
-And also if the applicant has already demonstrated the potential to contribute significantly as a future leader in his/her field of interest.
+An applicant may qualify under Tier 1 exceptional talent route if the applicant is already internationally recognised as having made significant contributions as a leader in the field.
+If the applicant has already demonstrated the potential to contribute significantly as a future leader in the field of interest.
 The Annex A of Tier 1 exceptional talent guidance provides the details of the eligibility criteria that an applicant needs to meet.
 Accordingly, the Tier 1 (Exceptional Talent) visa is a two-stage process.

 - work for any employer and move between employers without any additional approval from the Home Office

 - work as a doctor or Dentist in Training; or

 ** Please note that to extend your leave, or apply for settlement, you will need to demonstrate that you have been paid for employment in your specialist field

 If a migrant intends to study on Tier 1 Exceptional Talent visa, then first needs to obtain an Academic Technology Approval Scheme (ATAS) certificate.

 Most migrants are unable to claim public funds.